Mental health first aid helps prevent workplace stress from developing into more serious mental health problems

 Why this course is important to you

 The COVID-19 pandemic is increasing workplace stress.
 Unfortunately, long-term stress is hazardous to mental health.
-And that includes the health of your employees and the organization as a whole.
+And poor mental health is as harmful to your enterprise as it is to you and your employees.
 So, having a few people handy to provide mental health first aid is now a must.

 Over a prolonged period, stress puts strain on everyone’s long-term mental health and well-being.
 Now, if this is left unaddressed, it leads to serious mental health problems such as depression, chronic anxiety disorders and even psychosis.